stone-payments/stoneco-guidelines/gitStyleGuide/README.md

 **Use the Common Sense, Luke.** FOLLOW THIS GUIDE!
 This is really important, otherwise we would not make you read this before contributing to our repositories.

 ## Acknowledgments

-This guide was inspired on other guides found in the community, some of which we&#39;d like to give a special thanks:
+This guide was inspired on other guides found in the community, some of which we'd like to give a special thanks:

 [https://github.com/agis/git-style-guide#merging](https://github.com/agis/git-style-guide#merging)